HBRS-SDP/pybullet_ros/README.md

         https://github.com/malwaru/kuka_manipulation

+- After completion of the setup build all packages then open three terminals in each terminal run one of the following launch files

+        roslaunch pybullet_ros move_it_sim.launch
+        roslaunch kuka_moveit_config move_group.launch
+        roslaunch kuka_moveit_config moveit_rviz.launch

+- After running these three are running use Rviz to plan and execute trajectory by adding a MoveIt planner

 ## Visualize tf data and robot model in rviz

 A convenient configuration file is provided for the visualization of the example robot, run it with: